SkoolNotes/Taproot/2020HIST201/KBhHIST201BullietCh19.md

             * Also relied partially on trained seasonal recruits
         * Europeans took control of Ottomans' overseas trade "Capitulations" — special trade agreements
             * European domination of Ottoman seaborne trade
-            * Muslim merchants are trading
+            * Muslim merchants are trading at a disadvantage due to this domination
+        * Ottoman statesmen observed the disarray